National Register—Contributing building to the Littleton Main Street Historic District, 1998;

 In 1994 the building was given historic landmark status by the city.
 At that time it was occupied by Georgio's restaurant and an appliance repair shop on the first floor and by offices and an artist's studio upstairs.
 Building owner Reeves and Associates reconstructed and restored the first floor exterior storefront by removing the frame and cedar shingle awning and replacing it with a glass, wood, and metal storefront facade similar to the original.
 In doing so, the original, decorative motifs above the first floor were discovered and retained.
 The windows on both floors were restored to full size.
 A cloth awning was installed above the first floor for the length of the building.
 Fritters restaurant occupied the west end of the newly reopened first floor space.

-The building now is home to two different businesses.
-One is a men's specialty clothing store called Austin Hauck.
-Founded by Doug Hauck and Bill Austin, this clothing store opened in 2001.
-The other business is the Smokin' Fins Restaurant which opened in 2015 and serves fish and meat that is house smoked.
+The building now is home to several businesses including the Smokin' Fins Restaurant which opened in 2015 and serves fish and meat that is house smoked.